SCLW/Circuitry-Based-Sound/readme.md

 ## Active Mixer

 For most audio applications it is desired to control the portion of each input signal in the sum of the output mix.
-An op amp is another class of active electronic component.
+Another class of active electronic components is the [operational amplifier](https://en.wikipedia.org/wiki/Operational_amplifier "op amp") (op amp).
 How it works is unfortunately out of scope of this documentation.
 The basic wiring is shown below.
 Besides its function as a mixer with gain control over every individual input by adding voltage dividers or potentiometers, it can also be used to achieve a desired output gain by modifying the the feedback resistor R<sub>F</sub> in relation to the input resistors R<sub>IN</sub> of each input.
 The minus sign in the formula indicates that the output voltage is inversed.
 To undo inversion, a second stage following the shown circuit can be used.

 *Applications:*
 * signal mixing